-Using raw scores and percentile ranks to interpret student performance
+How to use raw scores and percentile rank to interpret student performance

 Both the raw score and percentile rank are important when interpreting students’ performance.